luka-bacic/wordpress-workflow/README.md

 ```
 npm install
 ```
 This will install all the required dependencies for the workflow.
-It will take several minutes.
-When it finishes a new folder will appear called `node_modules`.
+It might take several minutes.
+When it finishes a new directory will appear called `node_modules`.

 5. Activate your theme in the WordPress Admin:
     - Log into the WP admin area by appending `wp-admin/` to your site URL.
-If your site URL is `127.0.0.1:8080/your-project/`, then the log in form is `127.0.0.1:8080/your-project/wp-admin`
+If your site URL is `127.0.0.1:8080/your-project/`, then the log in URL is `127.0.0.1:8080/your-project/wp-admin`
     - In the left sidebar, navigate to `Appearence` -> `Themes`
     - Find your new custom theme, hover over it and click `Activate`